 “It appears that the experimental data confirming the stability of BCC iron in the Core were in front of us – we just did not know what that really meant,” he added, alluding to observations collected three years ago at Livermore Lawrence National Laboratory in California.

 At high pressure but low temperature, the BCC phase is unstable as the crystalline planes slide out of the cubic structure.
 However, analysis of the computational samples suggests at that at high temperatures, these structures stabilize much like cards in a deck.

 “The sliding of these planes is a bit like shuffling a deck of cards,” says Belonoshko.
 “Even though the cards are put in different positions, the deck is still a deck.
 Likewise, the BCC iron retains its cubic structure.
 The BCC phase goes by the motto: ‘What does not kill me makes me stronger.’
 The instability kills the BCC phase at low temperature, but makes the BCC phase stable at high temperature.”

 The data also revealed the most accurate composition of the inner core to date: 96 percent iron, the rest nickel and possibly light elements.

 Belonoshko also said that the shuffling or diffusion of atoms can also explain another inner core mystery: why seismic waves travel faster between the Earth’s poles than through the equator.
-In an anisotropic material, its properties change with direction along the object.
+In an anisotropic material, its properties change with the direction of the object.
 Like a grain of wood, Earth’s inner core also has a texture that changes with direction, being anisotropic.

 “The unique features of the Fe BCC phase, such as high-temperature self-diffusion even in a pure solid iron, might be responsible for the formation of large-scale anisotropic structures needed to explain the Earth inner core anisotropy,” he says.
 “The diffusion allows easy texturing of iron in response to any stress.”